99% Invisible

 99% Invisible is a radio show and podcast produced and created by Roman Mars that focuses on design.
 It began as a collaborative project between San Francisco public radio station KALW and the American Institute of Architects in San Francisco.
-The show has been distributed by PRX for broadcasting on a number of radio stations and as a podcast on the Radiotopia network.
+PRX has distributed the show for broadcasting on a number of radio stations and as a podcast on the Radiotopia network.
 On April 28, 2021, Roman Mars announced in an introduction of a re-released episode that 99% Invisible had been purchased by Sirius XM and marketed as part of its Stitcher Radio brand.

 History

 The name of the show was derived from a quote by Buckminster Fuller that, "Ninety-nine percent of who you are is invisible and untouchable."
-The goal of the show is to expose the unseen and overlooked aspects of design, architecture, and activity in the world.
-Each episode generally focuses on a single topic or specific example of design, often including interviews with architects, experts, or people who have influenced or been influenced by a given urban, industrial, graphic or other design.

 In 2014, 99% Invisible began its fourth season, the first in which it had a weekly release schedule.